octoshrimpy/bulma-o-steps/_site/README.md

 documentation by running Jekyll locally.

 - Install ruby and then install Jekyll with `gem install jekyll`
+- Ruby's eventmachine is broken in windows, you can fix it by uninstalling it with `gem uninstall eventmachine` and reinstalling the proper one with `gem install eventmachine --platform ruby`
 - Clone this repository
-- Run `jekyll serve` inside the root directory of this repository
+- Run `jekyll serve` inside the root directory of this repository.
+Use ` --livereload` if you'd like to see the changes live.
 - Open the documentation page on [http://localhost:4000](http://localhost:4000)
 - Make changes to the `bulma-steps.sass` file
 - Reload the documentation page to see your changes